 No - ACU have stated you can participate in race events with existing protection or protection that doesn't meet the standards.
 We would however advise you to consider your protection's age and condition.
 If it's a few seasons old and looking a little tired, it may be time for an upgrade!
-If you are looking to buy new body protection, invest in a product that meets International Standards EN1621-3 (for chest) and EN1621-2 (for back), otherwise you'll only find yourself having to buy again when the ACU does make these standards compulsory.
+If you are looking to buy new body protection, you may want to consder investing in a product that meets International Standards EN1621-3 (for chest) and EN1621-2 (for back), otherwise you might find yourself having to buy again when the ACU does make these standards compulsory.

 But I don't like wearing chest and back protection.
 What if I won't wear it?

 Likelihood is you will be turned away and not allowed to participate in the event.
-These are the new, compulsory rules which are implemented for everyone's safety.
+This is a new, compulsory rule which has been implemented for everyone's safety.
 The key is to find a suitable, comfortable protection piece that suits you and fits well...

 I'm on a tight budget, I don't think I can afford protection.

 Don't worry, there are some really affordable products available.
 It's a sound investment and a one off cost.
 Spend your money wisely and invest in the adequate protection now, rather than having to fork out again in a years time.

 Why have the FIM & ACU introduced this new rule?

 Rider safety.
 The same reason that helmet standards were introduced - a rule to attempt to reduce internal injuries, or worse still fatal injuries.

 How do I find out if my existing protection meets the International Standards?

 It should be noted or labelled on your protection item, along with the CE level (see examples below).
 Manufacturers have a legal obligation to label their products with these safety standards.
 If your labels are worn or ripped out contact the manufacturer or your local motocross shop for advice.